• Skip to primary navigation

 Tweet

-close-up of black dog's face with title Compensatory Injury in Dogs When One Pain Leads to AnotherIs your dog limping?
+black dog lying on floor and title compensatory injury in dogs how one pain leads to anotherIs your dog limping?
 Not only is a limping dog living with pain, but he or she is more likely to suffer from a compensatory injury.
-The best way to describe a compensatory injury is by sharing my own story of a recent adventure that ended in pain–and gave me new found appreciation for compensatory injury in dogs.
+The best way to describe a compensatory injury is by sharing my own story of an adventure that ended in pain–and gave me new found appreciation for compensatory injury in dogs.

 How my own injury made me even more sympathetic to compensatory injury in dogs